toastal/Curried-Functional-Pipelines-and-Ramda-Slides/README.md

 - Declarative
 - Concise
 - LEGOize your code
-- Not locked into a Object's prototype
+- Not locked into a Object’s prototype
 - Cuts down on attempted side effects
 - Testable